port-labs/port-docs/docs/actions-and-automations/define-automations/examples.md

 ### Automation definition

-When a new service is created, we want to set default values to some properties.
-By using the `ENTITY_CREATED` trigger type, we can run custom logic for this use case.
+When a new service is created, we may want to set default values for some of its properties.
+By using the `ENTITY_CREATED` trigger type, we can automate this.

 The following definition will set a default `type` and `domain` to a new `service` entity: